Paul Maholm: Atlanta Braves

-Maholm was traded to the Atlanta Braves on July 30, 2012 with Reed Johnson for Arodys Vizcaino and Jaye Chapman.
+On July 30, 2012, Maholm was traded to the Atlanta Braves with Reed Johnson for Arodys Vizcaino and Jaye Chapman.
 He was 14–16 with a 4.14 ERA over 1 1/2 seasons.
+He became a free agent following the 2013 season.

 Los Angeles Dodgers

 On February 8, 2014, Maholm signed a one-year, $1.5 million contract with the Los Angeles Dodgers.
 He started eight games for the Dodgers because of various injuries but spent most of his time in the bullpen as a long reliever.
-In 30 games he had a 4.84 ERA and a 1–5 record.
+In 30 games, Maholm had a 4.84 ERA and a 1–5 record.
 In a game on August 1 against the Chicago Cubs, he tore his anterior cruciate ligament in his right knee and was lost for the season.
+He became a free agent following the season.

 Cincinnati Reds

 On February 1, 2015, Maholm signed a minor league deal with the Cincinnati Reds.
 Though he hoped to make the Reds as a starting pitcher, he wound up competing for a position in the bullpen.
 He was released on March 30.